iHananSM/Go-to-basics/README.md

 # Go to basics
- 100 Days of Mathimatical ML: Day #1
+ 100 Days of Mathimatical ML

+ Day #1: Vectors